cookk/Site-Reliability-Engineering-Measuring-and-Managing-Reliability/README.md

   - An SLO is effectively an internal promise to meet customer expectations
 - Happiness Test
   - The test states that services need target SLOs that capture the performance and availability levels that if barely met would keep a typical customer happy.
+  - The challenge is quantifying and measuring the happiness of your customers since you can't do this directly.
+  - You have to be able to make sure you're thinking about all groups of your customers.